CosmicHitchhiker/FindSlit/README.md

  - Set borders (limits) for wavelength range and y-axis coordinate in the spectrum
  - Subtract bias

 It is also possible to set some parameters in the command line.
-For more information type `./find_slit.py -h` in the terminal
+For more information type `./find_slit.py -h` in the terminal.
+_This feature is not comletely implemented yet._

 ## Contact information and bug reports
 If you want to discuss whis software, you can contact me directely on GitHub or send an email to landervyu(at)gmail.com